borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 This tells borgmatic to run the `repository` consistency check at most once every two weeks for a given repository and the `archives` check at most once a month.
-The `frequency` value is a number followed by a unit of time, e.g. "3 days", "1 week", "2 months", etc. The set of possible time units is as follows (singular or plural):
+The `frequency` value is a number followed by a unit of time, e.g. `3 days`, `1 week`, `2 months`, etc. The set of possible time units is as follows (singular or plural):

  * `second`